RobinTea/RobinTea/README.md

 - Planning and implementing small projects*
 - Proficient in Nearly All Office 365 Tools

-**Cant show them because the school say they reveal the exam*
+**Can't show them because the school says they reveal the exam*
 <br>